 Published information about Mary Bowles comes to us primarily from letters to her from her husband as excerpted in George S. Merriam’s 1885 biography The Life and Times of Samuel Bowles, as well as through biographies of Emily Dickinson, where sources include Merriam’s book as well as letters from Dickinson to Mary; from Mary’s relative Maria Whitney to family members, and from husband Sam to friends Austin and Sue Dickinson.

-Apart from Merriam’s favorable view, written while Mary was alive, the general consensus about Mary elsewhere is unflattering.
+Apart from Merriam’s favorable view, written while Mary was alive, the general consensus about Mary elsewhere is unflattering, and built upon a limited range of sources without full or examined context.
 On the whole, according to this view, she was not up to snuff in her capacity as the wife of "the most triumphant Face out of Paradise."
-It seems clear that the apparently more intellectual Maria Whitney and the sharp-witted Sue Dickinson, both of whom received some of Sam's intense letters, were more his kind of woman.
+The apparently more intellectual Maria Whitney and the sharp-witted Sue Dickinson, both of whom received some of Sam's intense letters, were more his kind of woman.
 People who regard Sam as a candidate for Emily Dickinson's "Master" also wonder at Sam’s choice of spouse.

 The soft-hearted if spiny Mary spent about 90 months of her life pregnant.
 Over 17 years she bore 10 children, including 3 stillbirths3 and 7 who grew to adulthood in her house.
 Surely such a large family would not have left Mary much time or energy to match Sam’s sociability, even if she inclined to it.
 Evidence of her frequent "sickness" (pregnancy, much of the time, as well as seasonal asthma or allergies) should be weighed against Sam's own well-documented chronic ill health (we know a lot about his bowels).
 They were well-matched in health concerns for the duration of their 30 years together.

 In return she gave him latitude.
-"Mrs. Bowles is very liberal in her government of me," he wrote Austin in a letter from 1859 in which he contemplated nipping off to see “your wife’s beautiful friend” (Kate Scott Turner).5 In fact, if Mary was occasionally jealous of her husband’s women friends, on the whole she was remarkably generous about these relationships.
+"Mrs. Bowles is very liberal in her government of me," he wrote Austin in a letter from 1859 in which he contemplated nipping off to see “your wife’s beautiful friend” (Kate Scott Turner).5 In fact, if Mary was occasionally jealous of her husband’s women friends (and we don't know that she was), on the whole she was remarkably generous about these relationships.
 We know she knew about them – his comments admiring women are everywhere in his letters to Austin and Charles Allen, and even in some to Mary.
 We know too that, among others, Maria Whitney and Sue Dickinson provided George Merriam with their letters from Sam.
 Evidently they didn’t regard them as something to be hidden from posterity, or Mary, who probably read them all.6

 Mary's reputation as an unattractive, unsympathetic character is not helped by the fact that all published images of her show a dour-looking older woman.
 It’s the only way we’ve known her for more than a century.
 However, a 2011 addition to the Bowles-Hoar Family Papers contains an ambrotype of a woman we believe to be a young Mary Bowles, c.
 1855-57, holding toddler daughter Sallie (Sarah Augusta), if the earlier date, or Mamie (Mary Dwight), if later.
 Mary’s plaintive, vulnerable little face looks out through glasses, but her daughter's contented pose suggests where the mother’s focus really lies.